chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 - `component` -- the component itself
 - `title` -- how to refer to the component in the sidebar of the Storybook app

-Some optional values we also added were

-- argTypes -- allows us to specify the types of our args, here we use it to define actions which will log whenever that interaction takes place
+- `argTypes` -- allows us to specify the types of our args, here we use it to define actions which will log whenever that interaction takes place

 To define our stories we export an object with an `args` property.
 Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
 Once an [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes, so does the component.